lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 As needed.

 The stake adult leadership committee supports elders quorum and ward Relief Society presidencies in their work.
-Committee members give special emphasis to ward efforts in ministering, sharing the gospel, strengthening new and returning members, and participating in temple and family history work.
+Committee members give special emphasis to ward efforts in ministering, sharing the gospel, strengthening new and returning members, and participating in temple and family history efforts.

 In addition, this committee coordinates stake efforts related to welfare and self-reliance, including [JustServe.org](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") (where it is available) and BYU–Pathway Worldwide (see [22.13](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number100-p294#title_number100 "/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number100-p294#title_number100")).